jkittley/LittleSense/server/readme.md

 ## Run locally
 The project can be run locally for developement.

-1. Create a Python 3.5+ environment (we recommend using [Anaconda](https://www.anaconda.com/download/)) and start launce it e.g. conda ativate myenv.
+1. Create a Python 3.5+ environment (we recommend using [Anaconda](https://www.anaconda.com/download/)) and launch it e.g. `conda ativate myenv`.

-2. Install the local requirements: "pip install -r requirements/local.txt"
+2. Navigate to the sever directory and install the local requirements: `pip install -r requirements/local.txt`

 3. Edit the "config/general.py", "config/secure.py" and "config/remote.py" files as the comments instruct.

 3. Install InfluxDB.
-Instruction can be found [here](https://docs.influxdata.com/influxdb/v1.4/introduction/installation/) and start the server running with "influxd -config /usr/local/etc/influxdb.conf"
+Instruction can be found [here](https://docs.influxdata.com/influxdb/v1.4/introduction/installation/) and start the server running with `influxd -config /usr/local/etc/influxdb.conf` if you are on a mac.

 4. Run "fab deploy" and the remote host will be initialised.